-In 2016, the Executive Board first established the position of Chief Sustainability Officer as a way to strengthen their commitment to sustainable development even more.
+In 2016, the Executive Board first established the position of Chief Sustainability Officer to strengthen their commitment to sustainable development on a broad front throughout the group of companies.
 The CSO reports directly to the CEO and functions as the Director of the Sustainability Board.

 The Sustainability Board sets sustainability objectives, which are then directly implemented in the respective divisions.
-This is why the Executive Board and the Sustainability Board have appointed sustainability officers to be responsible for sustainability in the Flavor, Nutrition and Scent & Care business segments as well one representative from Human Resources, Investor Relations and Corporate Communication.
+This is why the Executive Board and the Sustainability Board have appointed sustainability officers to be responsible for sustainability in the Flavor, Nutrition and Scent & Care business segments as well one representative from Human Resources, Investor Relations and Corporate Communications.
 The direct responsibility for strategy lies with the Chief Executive Officer of Symrise AG, who receives regular reports on the progress of all sustainability activities.
 The company's sustainability objectives also flow into individual performance goals and thereby into executive remuneration.

-GRI 102-21: Consulting stakeholders on economic, environmental, and social topics $\checkmark$
+GRI 102-21: Consulting stakeholders on economic, environmental, and social topics 🗸